Tina-Bu/ding/README.md

 $ python setup.py install
 ```

+## Prerequisite

+As stated above, the 10 default alarms are packaged with `dingpy` but user uploaded alarms are hosted in a public s3 bucket.
+So if you'd like to use the customization feature you will have to have aws cli configured.
+To do that, follow the doc [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 ## Future Work

 - Support other audio formats besides mp3
 - Support text to speech alerts
 - Integrate with `pync` to send MacOS notifications
 - Local ding for jobs running on remote machines
+- Make available on conda

 ## Inspirations <a name="inspirations"></a>